michaelbZA/my-website/content/posts/fc-series/09-technology-enablement-modern-finance.md

 1. Where does your finance function sit on Gartner's five-stage maturity model?
 2. Which manual processes in your department consume the most time and are most prone to error?
-3. Do you have the analytics capabilities to answer your organization's most pressing business questions?
+3. Do you have the analytics capabilities to answer your organisation's most pressing business questions?
 4. What untapped functionality exists in your current systems?
 5. How well does your team embrace technological change?